 Back to top

-According to Section 49.04 of the Texas Penal Code, the basic offense of a DWI is a Class B misdemeanor, with a minimum confinement period of 72 hours.
-The penalties could escalate depending on various factors such as having an open container of alcohol or showing a blood alcohol concentration level of 0.15 or more, which would elevate the offense to a Class A misdemeanor.
+According to Section 49.04, DWI is classified as a Class B misdemeanor punishable by 3-180 days in jail and up to a $2,000 fine.
+The classification of the offense and penalties could escalate depending on various factors such as having an open container of alcohol or showing a blood alcohol concentration level of 0.15 or more.

-It’s also essential to consider the Administrative License Suspension, as governed by the Texas Administrative Code.
-An administrative driver’s license suspension or denial can be triggered under the ALR Program, separate from criminal charges.
+It’s also important to consider the Administrative License Suspension, which is a consequence of DWI charges.
+This is separate from criminal charges.
 In other words, an individual could face license suspension irrespective of whether they are convicted of a DWI in a criminal court.

 Back to top